badraxas/PlexDL/README.md

 **PlexDL** is a Chrome extension that adds a download button to media items in the Plex web interface, allowing you to save episodes, seasons, or entire shows directly to your local drive.
 This project is partly based on the work of PipLongRun.
+This repository serves as a proof of concept.
+I'm working on a more robust, modular version that will be released soon.

 ## Features